-Options for diversion can range from a warning from the court, requiring the youth to write an apology letter, participate in community service, pay restitution to the victim of the crime, behavioral counseling, and/or participating in youth court.
+Options for diversion can range from a warning from the court, requiring the youth to write an apology letter, requiring the youth participate in community service, having to pay restitution to the victim of the crime, or being required to attend behavioral counseling, as some examples.

-What happens if my child is charged and their case is placed on the formal calendar?
+What happens if my child is formally charged with a crime?

-If your child is placed on the formal calendar that means that they are being formally charged with the crime and they will have to go through the formal court process.
+If your child is formally charged with the crime and they will have to go through the formal court process.

 Once your child is charged with an offense they have an opportunity to admit or deny the charges.
 A youth denying the charges against them is presumed innocent and may request a trial before a judge or jury.

 What rights does my child have if there is a trial?